About the unconference

 Mike Clement

-Mike Clement is a husband, father of four, and currently Senior Engineering Manager at SamCart.
+Mike Clement is a husband, father of four, and currently a Distinguished Software Engineer at Hunter Industries.
 Mike believes we work best when we are working together and that there are no best practices—only better and worse ones depending on the context.
 Some leading practices Mike is passionate about are Test Driven Development, Pair and Mob Programming, User Story Mapping, Domain Driven Design and Open Space Technology.
 Passionate about raising the bar of technical excellence in the software development community, Mike is a founder and organizer of Software Crafters Atlanta and the Lean+Agile Atlanta Unconference.

 Ryan Robbins